evanmac123/air/README.md

   * Deploy to Staging and QA
 6. Merge pull requests from the GitHub GUI and delete your feature banch in the same GUI after merging.

+### Pre-Commit Hooks
+There are multiple pre-commit hooks configured in `package.json` that are meant to help enforce code quality and consistency.

+1. [Rubocop](https://github.com/bbatsov/rubocop) will run on every `.rb` you attempt to commit and make automatic syntax changes.
+2. [Reek](https://github.com/troessner/reek) will run on every `.rb` you attempt to commit and make provide a list of warnings that prevent you from committing (if they exist).
+Ideally, you would fix all warning before committing, but sometimes this is unrealistic (i.e. you are dealing with a legacy file that has many warnings).
+If warnings are not related to the code you are committing, you may skip the checks.
+3. [Prettier](https://github.com/prettier/prettier) will run and make automatic syntax changes to all `.js, .css, .scss` files committed.
+4. [StyleLint](https://github.com/stylelint/stylelint) will run and make automatic syntax changes to all `.css, .scss` files committed.
+5. [ESLint](https://eslint.org/) (ES5 configuration) will run on all `.js` files that are managed by the Asset Pipeline (i.e. all `.js` that is in `app/assets/**/*`).
+The config for this ESLint process is in `app/assets/javascripts/.eslintrc`.
+6. [ESLint](https://eslint.org/) (ESNext configuration) will run on all `.js` files that are managed by the Webpacker (i.e. all `.js` that is in `app/javascript/**/*`).
+The config for this ESLint process is in `app/javascript/.eslintrc`.

 ## Deploying

 ### Add Heroku account for Airbo